-A year later, she moved to the United States to continue her piano performing career in a private performing art school in Los Angeles.
-Under the guidance of world renowned American Pianist and artist Mr. John Perry.
-Cindy received the Second Place in the Cincinnati International Piano Competition; Fourth Place (Honorable Mention) in Southern Missouri International Piano Competition; The Youngest Semi-Finalist Prize in William Kapell International Piano Competition; First Place in Gail Newby Concerto Competition in California and qualification to participate in Tchaikovsky International piano Competition in Moscow, Russia and Van Cliburn International Piano Competition.
+A year later, she moved to the United States to continue her piano performing career with the world renowned American Pianist and Artist Mr. John Perry at Colburn Conservatory of Music in Los Angeles.
+During this time, Cindy received the Second Place in the Cincinnati International Piano Competition; Fourth Place (Honorable Mention) in Southern Missouri International Piano Competition (Senior Division); The Semi-Finalist and Youngest Semi-Finalist Prizes in William Kapell International Piano Competition; Winner in Gail Newby Concerto Competition in California, as well as qualification to participate in Tchaikovsky International Piano Competition in Moscow, Russia.
+Afterwards, Cindy attended to Texas Christian University, School of Music to study with Dr. Tamas Ungar, and she qualified to participate in the Van Cliburn International Piano Competition.